-OakBend Medical Center is included in a wide variety of health insurance plans making it easier for you to access us.
-It is important to keep in mind that insurance plan coverage is often updated.
+We include a wide variety of health insurance plans which makes it easier for you to access care.
+Please keep in mind that insurance plan coverage often updates and changes.
 It is always a good idea to check with your insurance company for specific information about your benefit plan, your policy coverage limitations, and your choice of providers.

 Frequently Asked Questions About Insurance:

 What if I don’t see my plan?
 Are you in my network?

 We recommend that you contact your insurance company as they will have the most current list of participating providers for your benefit plan.

 Please discuss any billing concerns with the office manager.